Cam FM: History

 In early 1979, Simon Cooper, Ellie Buchanan, and David Clouter at the student-run Cambridge University Broadcasting Society founded a radio station which was granted permission to install induction loops around the Cambridge colleges of Churchill and later New Hall, allowing residents to listen to Cambridge University Radio (as it was then known) over a short-range, mono, mediumwave broadcast.
 The station subsequently became CUR945.

-Despite successfully applying for a number of short-term FM licences, CUR was unable to continuously broadcast to the University community, and so struggled to achieve widespread popularity.
+Despite successfully applying for a number of short-term FM licences, CUR was unable to continuously broadcast to the university community, and so it struggled to achieve widespread popularity.

 The explosive growth of the Internet, along with many colleges installing high-speed Ethernet connections in student rooms, prompted the station to launch a simultaneous webcast in 1998.
 This allowed students from throughout the University to listen whenever they were near a computer.
-In 2004, the internet audio webcasts were upgraded, and in 2005 an enhanced online player was launched.
+In 2004, the Internet audio webcasts were upgraded, and in 2005, an enhanced online player was launched.

-Additionally, in 2002 the station successfully applied for a long-term, low-powered AM licence.
+Additionally, in 2002, the station successfully applied for a long-term, low-powered AM licence.
 Broadcasting on 1350 kHz, the station was then known as CUR1350.

-In 2006, CUR1350 launched a project to install a cable service to multiple sites across the University of Cambridge and ARU.
-Dubbed "CURintheBAR" the station is distributed via the universities' LAN network to receiving units positioned in student bars and cafes where it is relayed over loudspeakers.
+In 2006, CUR1350 launched a project to install a cable service to multiple sites across the University of Cambridge and Anglia Ruskin.
+Dubbed "CURintheBAR", the station was distributed via the universities' LAN network to receiving units positioned in student bars and cafes, where it was relayed over loudspeakers.

-In March 2009, the station was granted an FM Community Radio Licence by the UK regulator Ofcom, to become the only FM radio station targeting members of Cambridge University and Anglia Ruskin University.
-Regular programmes from the rebranded Cam FM began on the new frequency of 97.2 FM in October 2010.
+In March 2009, the station was granted an FM Community Radio License by the UK regulator Ofcom to become the only FM radio station targeting members of Cambridge University and Anglia Ruskin University.
+Regular programmes began on the new frequency of 97.2 FM in October 2010; the station is now rebranded as Cam FM.

-Cam FM is financially self-sufficient via on-air and on-line advertising and yearly membership fees.
+Cam FM is financially self-sufficient via on-air and online advertising and a yearly membership fee.
 Profits are invested back into the station to improve the service for listeners and the experience for station members.
-The station receives no funding from either university or any student union.
+The station receives no funding from either the university or any student union.

 Current broadcasts

-Cam FM currently broadcasts continuously, with an automated playout system filling the intervals between live broadcasts.
+Currently, Cam FM broadcasts continuously, with an automated playout system filling the intervals between live broadcasts.
 During term time, much of the station's output is live between the hours of 8 am and 1 am.
 Programmes are produced and presented by undergraduate and postgraduate students and alumni at both the University of Cambridge and the Cambridge campus of Anglia Ruskin University.
 A majority of programmes are specialist music shows (e.g. drum and bass, indie rock, UK garage), though others are aimed at a wider audience (e.g. their breakfast show, theatre/film review show, or local news coverage).

-Most of the technology used by Cam FM is developed in-house: (such as the automated playout system, computerised playout systems and audio routing in the studio) enabling the station to be built to specification.
+Most of the technology used by Cam FM is developed in-house, such as their automated playout system, computerized playout systems and audio routing in the studio, enabling the station to be built to specification.